Hyperbolically embedded subgroups and rotating families in groups acting on hyperbolic spaces: Dehn filling

 The family $\calP$ is finite up to conjugacy in $G$, and it is convenient to consider representatives $P_1, \dots , P_n$ of the conjugacy classes.
 We will also say that $G$ is hyperbolic relative to $\{P_1, \dots , P_n\}$.

-In the following, we propose a specific cone-off construction over such a space $X$, and proceed to an argument for the Dehn filling theorem \cite{Osi07,Gr_Ma} through the construction of very rotating families.
+In the following, we propose a specific cone-off construction over such a space $\X$, and proceed to an argument for the Dehn filling theorem \cite{Osi07,Gr_Ma} through the construction of very rotating families.
 Recall that this theorem generalizes a construction of Thurston on hyperbolic manifolds, and states that for all group $G$ that is hyperbolic relative to $\{P_1, \dots, P_n\}$, there exists a finite set $F \subset G\setminus\{1\}$ such that whenever one considers groups $N_i \normal P_i$ avoiding $F$, the quotient $\bar{G} = G/\langle\langle \cup_i N_i \rangle\rangle$ is again relatively hyperbolic, relative to the images of the parabolic groups which are $P_i/N_i$.
+In fact, this can be viewed as a variation on the small cancellation condition (see Lemma \ref{lem_RH_inj_rad} below).

 Our motivation for this construction of rotating family is to get a good control on the spaces appearing in the proof, and in particular the hyperbolic space on which the quotient group $\bar{G}$ acts.
 Indeed, consider for instance the case of groups $N_i$ of finite index in $P_i$.
 Even though in this case the Dehn fillings are hyperbolic when the theorem applies, there is in principle no good control on the hyperbolic constant of their Cayley graph (for the image of a fixed generating set of $G$).
 In fact since big finite subgroups appear, the hyperbolicity constant has to go to infinity with the index of $N_i$ in $P_i$.
 On the contrary, the original construction of Thurston, on finite volume hyperbolic manifolds, provides hyperbolic compact manifolds of controlled volume.
 This is the phenomenon that we want to capture here, in statements, even if it was already implicitly present in the proofs of the Dehn filling theorems for relatively hyperbolic groups \cite{Osi07, Gr_Ma}.
 It turns out that rotating families are well suited for that.
 This aspect will be used in the forthcoming work of the two first named authors characterizing the isomorphism class of a relatively hyperbolic group in terms of its Dehn fillings.